Student Realizes Her Future as Teacher in German Studies

 Whether in studies or a career or life, there are sign posts we pass that point us toward a direction we want to follow.
 We may not notice them until we've passed enough of them.

-For senior Alison Geiger, a German literature and culture major, not that many slipped by in her experiences at Franklin & Marshall College before she realized her future.
+For Alison Geiger '22, a German literature and culture major, not that many slipped by in her experiences at Franklin & Marshall College before she realized her future.

 "I started learning German in middle school and fell in love with the language there, but when I came here, I was planning on being a business and German joint major," she says.
 "I ended up dropping the business side of things and just focused on German."